 All thermography interpretations will be reported by adequately trained and experienced doctors (MDs) who hold board certification as Thermologists.
 After your thermography scan, your thermograms and intake information is electronically sent to a Thermologist for interpretation and reporting.
 They have 2 business days to electronically return the report to our office.
 Our office will then email you and your doctor, if you provided their email on your intake form, your report and thermograms in PDF format within 1 business day.

-Results obtained with medical DITI systems are objective and show excellent correlation with other diagnostic test.
+Results obtained with medical DITI systems are objective and show excellent correlation with other diagnostic tests.

 All of your thermograms are kept on record for 7 years and once your stable thermal pattern has been established any changes can be detected during your routine annual studies.